Destroyer of the wheel of cognition (12 Kalis #8)

 Abhinavagupta wrote in great detail about Shakti, the feminine principle in his Tantraloka, 4th Ahnika as revealed by Swami Lakshmanjoo (Archives of the Lakshmanjoo Academy, publishing anticipated in 2021).

-Check the availability of original paintings in my store.
-Prints are available for most paintings in various sizes.
-Don’t hesitate to contact me for questions and inquiries.
+Check the availability of original paintings in my Store.
+Prints in various sizes are also available in the store for most paintings or on the “Prints and Merchandise” page, where you can purchase matching frames too.
+You can also find seasonal sales, like calendars, on this page Don’t hesitate to contact me for questions and inquiries.

 I like to hear from you